A mother in Texas died of COVID-19 after a lifetime of helping others breathe

 Papadimitriou, who was of Mexican descent, was born in Brownsville, Texas, and had moved to Dallas for work.
 She was one of the many essential workers working during the pandemic.

-She is among the more than 13,500 Texans who have been killed by the virus after Republican Gov. Gregg Abbott started reopening the state at the urging of President Donald Trump earlier this summer, when the numbers of new cases were still rising.
+She is among the more than 13,800 Texans who have been killed by the virus after Republican Gov. Greg Abbott started reopening the state at the urging of President Donald Trump earlier this summer, when the numbers of new cases were still rising.

 Abbott put a mask mandate in place just two days before Papadimitriou died.